bangzhu0616/data-engineer-udacity/capstone/pestcide/Readme.md

 # How to run

-1. Run the Jupyter notebook to explore the dataset
+### 1. Run the Jupyter notebook to explore the dataset

-Install postgresql, psql, jupyter notebook and other required python packages; Run create_table.py; Run jupyter-lab and work on the etl.ipynb
+1.1 Install postgresql, psql, jupyter notebook and other required python packages;

+1.2 Run create_table.py;

+1.3 Run jupyter-lab and work on the etl.ipynb.

-2. Run the Airflow
+### 2. Run the Airflow

-Create the Redshift cluster in AWS; Start the airflow in workspace.
+1.1 Create the Redshift cluster in AWS;

+1.2 Create an IAM role with key and secret;

+1.3 Start the airflow in workspace;

+1.4 Configure the AWS credential and Redshift connection in Airflow->Admin->Connections;

+1.5 Turn the DAG on and check the result.

 # Scenarios